timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

        <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/candlestick/1_min.png" alt="Screenshot of a candlestick chart in Grafana, showing the price distribution of $AMZN."/>

-       In this first example, we set the $bucket_interval to 1-min, you can see the price of AMZN ranges between $2120 and $2200.
+       In this first example, with the `$bucket_interval` set to 1 minute, you can see the price of `AMZN` ranges between $2120 and $2200.
 This chart uses hyperfunctions to query the `stock_real_time` table, with a bucket interval of 1 minute.

 </procedure>

 Retrieving this data took about 7+ seconds, over two weeks of data which is probably slower than most users would expect when analyzing data.
 This is where continuous aggregates are particularly useful for data-intensive, time-series applications.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/candlestick/raw_data_exec_time.png" alt="Screenshot of the Grafana query response."/>

 <procedure>

-  With the use of the `$bucket_interval` variable, we are able to switch intervals.
-For example, switching to a 15-minute bucket interval gives you this data.
+  When you use the `$bucket_interval` variable, you can switch intervals.
+For example, switching to a 15 minute bucket interval gives you this data.

   1. Switch your bucket interval to 15-min from the dropdown